nhapham99/streak_calendar/README.md

 ## Word from creator

-**Hello👋, Clean Calendar is in the early stages of development, but rest assured, it will be well-maintained for a long time.
-Also, if you have any questions or suggestions, contact me via GitHub issues, email, discord, or any of the ways listed on my GitHub profile.**
+**Hello👋, Clean Calendar is in the early stages of development and can have many breaking changes.
+If you have any questions or suggestions, contact me via GitHub issues, email, discord, or any of the ways listed on my GitHub profile.**

 **Yes, giving the package a 👍(Pub) or ⭐(Github) will encourage me to work on it more.**